NCSU-Libraries/APTrust-Bagit/README.md

 For each bag, as part of the bagging process, the following information is kept:
   - Checksums for each file in the bag (manifest-md5.txt, tagmanifest-md5.txt)
-  - Bag name, access level (aptrust-info.txt)
+  - Bag name, access level, storage location (aptrust-info.txt)
   - Bagging date, payload oxum, bagging agent (bag-info.txt)
   - Bagit version information (bagit.txt)